A favicon of Armor Crypto

 Option 1: One-Command Installation

-npx mcpbar install armorwallet/armor-crypto-mcp -c claude
+npx mcpbar@latest install armorwallet/armor-crypto-mcp -c claude

 This command will automatically install and configure the Armor Crypto MCP server for your selected client.